primatejs/primate/docs/guide/configuration.md

 ## Logging options

-For more info on logging, refer to the [Logging in Primate](/guide/logging) section.
+For more info on logging, refer to the [Logging](/guide/logging) section.

 ### logger.level